 Based in Seattle, WA

-- Characters remember and react to the actions you and other characters take.
+Help out.
+If you see someone being attacked, lend a helping (or hurting) hand.
+Characters remember and react to the actions you and others take.

 "This is a style of game design that I love."

 "...it looks really cool."